Building Your First Design System

 The skill breaks down into three layers, each with its own way of going wrong.

 Perception.
-The ability to look at a brand and identify what it is actually doing.
-Is the hero blue carrying weight because it is saturated, because it is dark, or because it is paired with a particular off-white?
-Which decisions are load-bearing and which are decorative?
-Most brands have two or three real moves and a lot of surface detail.
-Knowing the difference is the first thing.
+Look at a brand and see what it is doing.
+Is the hero blue strong because it is saturated, because it is dark, or because of the off-white next to it?
+Which choices carry weight, which are decoration?
+Most brands have two or three real moves and a lot of surface.
+Telling them apart comes first.

 Systems thinking.
-Holding the whole thing together as a graph rather than a list.
-A change to the primary hue has to cascade to every semantic colour that derives from it.
-A new typeface has to fit the existing rhythm of sizes.
-A new component has to compose from existing tokens or earn its right to introduce new ones.
-This is the part that decides whether the system survives its second year.
+Hold it as a graph, not a list.
+Change the primary hue and every colour derived from it has to move with it.
+A new typeface has to fit the sizes already there.
+A new component reuses tokens or justifies new ones.
+This is what decides whether the system survives year two.

 4.The shortcut that does not exist

-There is a recurring hope that this work can be skipped.
-Pull the colours off the homepage, run a tool, get a design system.
-Dembrandt itself plays a role here: it extracts the raw tokens that live on a public website in seconds.
-That is real and useful.
-It collapses a tedious manual step into a single command.
+A recurring hope: pull the colours off the homepage, run a tool, get a design system.
+Dembrandt does part of this.
+It extracts the raw tokens on a live site in seconds.
+That part is real.
+It turns a slow manual step into one command.

-What it does not do is the abstraction layer above.
-Extracted tokens are a starting point, not a finished system.
-They tell you what is currently on the site.
-They do not tell you what should be in the system, which shades are missing, which semantic roles need to be invented, or how the hover state of a button you have not built yet should relate to the primary you already have.
-That work still needs a person who can think across all three layers at once.
+It does not do the layer above.
+Extracted tokens are a starting point.
+They tell you what is on the site today.
+They do not tell you what the system needs, which shades are missing, which semantic roles to invent, or how the hover state of a button you have not built relates to the primary you have.
+That still takes a person who works across all three layers.

-The shortcut is not from brand to design system.
-It is from manual extraction to automated extraction, which gives the person doing the abstraction work more time to do it well.
-The skill in the middle does not get automated.
+So the shortcut is not brand to design system.
+It is manual extraction to automated extraction.
+That gives the person doing the abstraction more time.
+The middle skill does not get automated.
 It gets unblocked.

 5.Where to start, if you have never done this

-Start by looking at a brand you admire and trying to reverse-engineer it.
-Pull the primary, find or derive the full scale, work out what the semantic colours should be, decide what the type scale is and why those sizes were chosen.
-Do this without looking at the brand's actual design system if one exists.
+Take a brand you rate and rebuild it.
+Pull the primary.
+Derive the full scale.
+Work out the semantic colours.
+Decide the type scale and why those sizes.
+Do it without looking at their real system.
 Then compare.
-The gap between your version and theirs is exactly the shape of the skill you are trying to build.
+The gap between your version and theirs is the skill, measured.

 Then do it again.
-And again.
-The pattern recognition only comes from repetition.
-After ten brands you start to see the same five or six structural moves underneath what look like very different visual identities.
-After thirty you can do the abstraction in your head while you are still looking at the homepage.
-That is the point where the skill stops being mysterious and starts being usable.
+Pattern recognition comes from repetition.
+After ten brands you see the same five or six moves under identities that look nothing alike.
+After thirty you do the abstraction in your head while still on the homepage.
+That is when it stops being mysterious.

-The reason almost nobody can take a brand and turn it into a working design system is that the work is invisible from both ends.
+Almost nobody turns a brand into a working system because the work is invisible from both sides.
 From the brand side it looks like engineering.
 From the engineering side it looks like brand work.
-It is neither and both, and the people who do it well are usually the ones who got bored of staying inside one of the two boxes.
+It is both.
+The people who do it well usually got tired of staying in one box.

-The tooling around this is finally getting good.
-Token extraction is automated.
+The tooling is getting good.
+Extraction is automated.
 Token formats are converging on DTCG.
-AI assistants can generate UI from structured tokens.
-The bottleneck is no longer the plumbing.
-It is the small number of people who can look at a brand and see the system that should grow out of it.
-That part is still human work, and it is the work worth getting good at.
+AI can generate UI from structured tokens.
+The plumbing is no longer the bottleneck.
+The bottleneck is the few people who can look at a brand and see the system it should become.
+That part is still human.
+It is worth getting good at.

 Related